harplife/zettelkasten/study_LearnOpenGL.md

 - When the scaling factor is the same for each axis, it is referred to as **Uniform Scale**.
 If not, it is referred to as **Non-Uniform Scale**.

 #### Translation
 - Translation is a type of transformation where a vector is moved along one or more axis.
+This can be achieved with a simple vector addition, but it can also be accomplished

 ### Personal Notes